-I post recorded lectures regularly for you review and prepare weekly classroom and shop activities.
+I prepare weekly classroom and shop activities.
 I will access the class website regularly and respond to posted questions and messages.
 Additionally, I read every chapter I assign and expect a discussion from your questions in class the next day we meet.
 There is also regular instructor-based communication via announcements, lectures, feedback to any discussion posts, completed labs, homework, and email/message students who fall behind.